isl-hku/isl-hku.github.io/_team/chao_qu.md

 ## Bio
-I am currently a visiting student at [Imaging Systems Laboratory](https://isl.eee.hku.hk/), from the department of Electrical and Electronic Engineering in the University of Hong Kong, under the supervision of [Prof. Edmund Y. Lam](https://www.eee.hku.hk/~elam/pub.html).
+I am currently a research assistant at [Imaging Systems Laboratory](https://isl.eee.hku.hk/), from the department of Electrical and Electronic Engineering in the University of Hong Kong, under the supervision of [Prof. Edmund Y. Lam](https://www.eee.hku.hk/~elam/pub.html).
 I am pursuing my Ph.D. at Nanjing University of Science and Technology, and my research focuses on neuromorphic imaging and infrared imaging.